Mobile UX design for promoting generous behaviors in society

 Interview with 12 survey respondents for a deep understanding of the reasons behind their actions

-The other tool that I used in this project to conclude the research findings, was to map the current state of the user journey for donating activities.
+The other framework that I used in this project to conclude the research findings, was to map the current state of the user journey for donating activities.

 To synthesize research insights into a usable document for the design stage, we created a user persona so that all team members can empathize with real users and have an understanding of their needs, challenges, and goals in the donation process.